awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    Update your Amazon EKS cluster Kubernetes version to the latest version with the following command, replacing *dev* with your cluster name\.

 **Important**
 You may need to update some of your deployed resources before you can update to 1\.16\.
-For more information, see [1\-16 upgrade prerequisites](#1-16-prequisites)\.
+For more information, see [Kubernetes 1\.16 upgrade prerequisites](#1-16-prequisites)\.

    ```
    eksctl update cluster --name dev --approve